Santr1na/apiGame/README.md

 ---

-**Note**: This API replaces the previous IGDB-only implementation with a more robust, multi-source approach that provides better coverage and reliability.
+**Note**: This API now includes comprehensive IGDB integration as the primary data source with optimized prioritization, combined with multiple backup sources for maximum reliability and coverage.